Continue with Facebook

 Symptoms of a pulmonary embolism include:

 Left untreated, blood clots in the lungs can lead to serious complications, including fluid buildup in your lungs or a heart attack.
-Call your doctor or seek medical attention immediately if you start to experience chest pain and any other symptoms of a pulmonary embolism.
+Call a hematology expert or seek medical attention immediately if you start to experience chest pain and any other symptoms of a pulmonary embolism.

 In rare cases of PNH, inflammation produced by your immune system can damage your joints and other organs and tissues.
 Your immune system normally uses inflammation to help activate immune cells and kill bacteria and viruses.
 When there isn’t an infection in your body, inflammation can do more harm than good.